mani-language/Mani/IDEAS.md

 As we can see.
 The API creates an actual function to use, rather than a property of the original object.

 Its simply just not intuitive enough for any user.

+## Possible solution to this mess.
+One possible solution i have been thinking about is.
+What if we edited the API's (modules) so that instead of creating another function like they do.
+Instead add the extensions.

+This could solve the problem of the loading them all, it could also solve the problem of the API's being too hard to learn.

+### Why not just do this?
+In my opinion, there is a problem with this.
+If we do this, what is even the point in having an STDLIB built in mani?